Change your existing connection

 1. Get started

 The best place to start is to talk to an electrical contractor (try Master Electricians), who will complete the work needed at your place.
 Your electrical contractor can provide technical information about the changes you need to make to your existing connection, and can also submit your connection application on your behalf.

-If you need more information before submitting your application, you can make an enquiry via our Customer Portal.
+If you need more information before submitting your application, you can make an enquiry via Customer Self Service.
 We'll respond within five business days.

 2. Submit your connection application

 To make the changes to your existing network connection, you need to submit an application and accept our offer to start your new connection contract with us.

 As technical information is required, some electrical contractors may offer to apply for you via our Electrical Partners Portal.
 Otherwise you, or someone on your behalf, can apply via Customer Self Service.